awsdocs/aws-lambda-developer-guide/doc_source/API_EventSourceMappingConfiguration.md

 Required: No

  **StateTransitionReason**   <a name="SSS-Type-EventSourceMappingConfiguration-StateTransitionReason"></a>
-Indicates whether the last change to the event source mapping was made by a user, or by the Lambda service\.
+Indicates whether a user or Lambda made the last change to the event source mapping\.
 Type: String
 Required: No